 Mark started with Ravensdown in 2001 and for the last 10 as CIO has developed leading technologies that transformed the precision of our spreading services and interaction with customers.

-“We’ll be ensuring comprehensive and efficient capture of farm nutrient management information with tools like Smart Maps and enabling farmers to optimise their farm input expenditure whilst boosting their environmental performance."
+“We’ll be ensuring comprehensive and efficient capture of farm nutrient management information with tools like HawkEye enabling farmers to optimise their farm input expenditure whilst boosting their environmental performance."

 General Manager Innovation and Strategy

 Mike started with Ravensdown in 1981 and has held a variety of roles in marketing, sales supply and R&D.

 “We’ll be implementing the research phase of our Primary Growth Partnership into transforming hill country farming through remote testing and more precise aerial spreading.
 We’ll also be building nutrient-budgeting alliances with other signatories of the Sustainable Dairying: Water Accord.”

 Mike started with Ravensdown in 1997 and has held a variety of roles in finance, sales, marketing, manufacturing and now the supply chain.

 “Quality and service is key.
 We’re investing in our stores to improve service and implementing rigorous process in terms of fertiliser procurement and quality.
 Success will enable more integration between logistics, stores and customers delivering improved quality, value for money and enhanced traceability.”